tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

         :header-rows: 1

         *   - Index field type
-            - What can be it it
+            - What can be in it
             - Where it is legal
             - Examples